 Schiavella et al.,Optimize vision transformer architecture via efficient attention modules: a study on the monocular depth estimation task.
 2024.

-Keywords: dataset development, 3D simulation, green AI
+Keywords: Dataset development, 3D simulation, Green AI

 Abstract: This thesis proposes the development of a 3D dataset for agricultural applications, featuring both point clouds and 3D mesh models.
 The dataset will support use cases such as simulation, virtual and augmented reality, and machine learning in smart farming scenarios.